-Benefit changes - The figures above do not include any liability impact that may have resulted from plan changes which occurred after the June 30, 2016 valuation date.
+Benefit changes - The figures above do not include any liability impact that may have resulted from plan changes which occurred after the June 30, 2017 valuation date.
 This applies to voluntary benefit changes as well as any offers of Two Years Additional Service Credit (a.k.a.
 Golden Handshakes).

-Changes in assumptions - In 2017, the accounting discount rate was reduced from 7.65% to 7.15%.
+Changes in assumptions - In 2018, demographic assumptions and inflation rate were changed in accordance to CalPERS Experience Study and Review of Actual Assumptions December 2017.
+There was no change in the discount rate.
+In 2017, the accounting discount rate was reduced from 7.65% to 7.15%.
 In 2016, there were no changes in assumptions.
-In 2015, amounts reported reflect an adjustment of the discount rate from 7.5% (net of administrative expense) to 7.65% (without a reduction for pension plan administrative expense.
-In 2014, amounts reported were based on the 7.5% discount rate.
+In 2015, amounts reported reflect an adjustment of the discount rate from 7.50% (net of administrative expense) to 7.65% (without a reduction for pension plan administrative expense).
+In 2014, amounts reported were based on the 7.50% discount rate.